[Updated on January 26, 2026 with updated screenshots from FreeTaxUSA for the 2025 tax year.]

 The first box is normally zero if this is the first time you contributed to a Traditional IRA.
 If you made nondeductible contributions to a Traditional IRA in previous years, get the value from your last year’s Form 8606 Line 14 (assuming you did your tax return correctly).
 If you entered a number in the first box because you didn’t understand what it was asking, now is the chance to correct it.

-The second box is also blank or zero when you had no Traditional, SEP, or SIMPLE IRA as of December 31, 2023.
+The second box is also blank or zero when you had no Traditional, SEP, or SIMPLE IRA as of December 31, 2025.
+If your account posted a small amount of earnings after you converted and you left it there, enter the value from your year-end statement in this second box.

-It tells us we don’t get a deduction because our income was too high.
+It tells us we don’t get a deduction because our income was too high or because we chose to make our contribution nondeductible.
 We know.
 That’s why we did the Backdoor Roth.
-If the number isn’t zero here, it means the software thinks you qualify for a deduction with your income.
-You don’t have a choice to decline the deduction.

 Form 8606

-Let’s look at the Form 8606 to confirm that it did everything correctly.
-Click on the three dots on the top right above the IRA Deduction Summary and then click on “Preview Return.”
+Let’s look at Form 8606 to confirm that it did everything correctly.
+Click on the head icon at the top right and then click on “Preview Return.”

 Scroll toward the end of the tax forms to find Form 8606.
 You should see that only lines 1, 3, and 14 are filled in with your contribution amount.
-It’s important to see the number in Line 14.
-This number will carry over to 2024.
-It’ll make your conversion in 2024 not taxable.
+It’s important to see the number on Line 14.
+This number will carry over to 2026.
+It’ll make your conversion in 2026 not taxable.

 If you don’t see a Form 8606 or if your Form 8606 doesn’t look right, please check the Troubleshooting section.